pierregermain/MyTux/README.md

 Have a look at my Wiki https://github.com/pierregermain/MyTux/wiki

-My Dotfiles are also presnet on this repository
+My Dotfiles are also present on this repository